feature-engine/feature_engine/docs/imputers/MeanMedianImputer.rst

 MeanMedianImputer
 =================
 The MeanMedianImputer() replaces missing data with the mean or median of the variable.
 It works only with numerical variables.
-A list of variables can be indiacated, or the imputer will automatically select all numerical variables in the train set.
+A list of variables to impute can be indicated, or the imputer will automatically select all numerical variables in the train set.
+For more details, check the API Reference below.

 .. code:: python